 - Choose variegated varieties, which tend to be slower growers

-The list of aggressive plants is long and, as I mentioned, varies from area to area.
-It includes trees, shrubs, ornamental plants and edibles.
-I can't list them all, but here are 10 common garden plants that you might not have suspected.
-And a whole lot more, submitted by readers who regret having planted them.
-Feel free to add your own.
-What I wish I'd Never planted.
+The list of aggressive plants is long and varies from area to area.
+It includes trees, shrubs, ornamental plants, and edibles.
+There isn't room here to list them all, but here are 10 common garden plants that you might not have suspected.

 01 of 10

 Still, it's a very attractive plant, with flowers in pinks, reds, purples and near white.
-Many varieties are prone to powdery mildew,... so give them plenty of room for air flow.
+Butterflies love them, but many varieties... are prone to powdery mildew, so give them plenty of room for airflow.

-Plants tend to look a bit ragged, after blooming.
-Don't be afraid to cut them back, almost ot the ground.
+Bee balm plants tend to look a bit ragged, after blooming.
+Don't be afraid to cut them back, almost to the ground.
 They will regrow and probably bloom again.
 USDA Hardiness Zones 4 - 9.

 02 of 10